Shubhodeep97/Wallmart-Sales-Analysis/README.md

 Analysis of Sales in respect to a Data Record of 3 years transactions of Walmart Company.
 This analysis is done and the main aim was to fetch the insights visually using the Business Intelligence tool Power BI.

-## Acknowledgements

- - Special thanks to my mentor Mr. Akash Raj for providing me the dataset also helping me into this project.

 ## Appendix